EpicOrange/riichi_advanced/documentation/documentation.md

 Yaku and scoring:

-- `extra_yaku`: List of yaku that doesn't count towards having yaku, like dora
-- `limit_point_name`: Name for limit points, like ★
-- `meta_yaku`: List of yaku whose conditions depend on existing yaku.
-- `minipoint_name`: Name for minipoints, like Fu
-- `point_name`: Name for points, like Han
 - `score_calculation`: Scoring method.
 See the scoring method section.
-- `yaku`: List of yaku.
-- `yaku_alt_names`: Does nothing, but I might make it do something in the future.
 - `yaku_precedence`: An object specifying which yaku gets overridden by other yaku.
-- `yakuman`: List of yakuman.

 Saki: